College: Arts and Sciences

 Data analytics applies fundamental scientific principles to the analysis of large, complex data sets.
 This rapidly growing field needs practitioners with expertise that cuts across core disciplines of computer science, mathematics and statistics and with highly developed critical-thinking, problem-solving and communication skills.

-Data analytics includes the set of skills necessary to identify how to manage, represent and manipulate large and complex data stores; how to abstract, model and effectively analyze such data; and how to create quantitative visual cues to help explain and make informed decisions from those data.
-By making sense of a vast information landscape, data analytics has the potential to—and is already starting to—transform the way we understand and interact with the world.
+Data analytics includes the set of skills necessary to manage, represent and manipulate large, complex data stores; to abstract, model and effectively analyze such data; and to create quantitative visual cues to help explain and make informed decisions from those data.
+By making sense of a vast information landscape, data analytics is transforming the way we understand and interact with the world.

 Students declare a pre-major in data analytics when they apply to the university.
 To move from the pre-major to the major, students must complete the required prerequisite course work at Ohio State and fill out the online application form at data-analytics.osu.edu.

 The requirements for the major are broken down into two components: core fundamentals and an area of specialization.
 All students take courses covering the fundamentals of data analytics, including:

 - Probability and statistical inference